 We manage this beautiful, less accessible woodland as a nature reserve.
 Otters and deer have been seen here, so we discourage dogs from this grove.

 In order to arrest the spread of Phytophera Kernovia (Sudden Oak Death) in Cornwall, rhododendron is being removed from woodlands by responsible managers.

 It was so invasive in Fox Grove, it was almost impossible to negotiate the 40 acre woodland.

-Volunteers are now helping us reclaim the forest floor from the piles of arisings left behind from the clearance.
-150 new trees were planted this winter by The Conservation Charity.
+Volunteers are helping us reclaim the forest floor from the piles of arisings left behind from the clearance.
+150 new trees have been planted by The Conservation Charity.